SteelCompendium/data-md-dse/Bestiary/War Dog Crucibite.md

   t3: 6 fire damage
   effects:
   - name: Effect
-    effect: The area is covered in sticky fire until the start of the crucibite’s next turn.
+    effect: The area is covered in sticky fire until the start of the crucibite's next turn.
 Whenever a creature enters the area for the first time in a round or starts their turn there, they take 2 fire damage.
 - name: Posthumous Promotion